etoileweb/etoileweb.github.io/plugins/ultimate-reviews/user/settings/premium.md

 ### Summary Statistics

 Should a summary of the reviews be displayed at the top (average score, etc.)?
+This requires that you have your reviews grouped by product.
 This feature may not work as expected with in-depth reviews and/or pagination.

 ### Clickable Summary Stats